manuzagra/CppND-Capstone-Snake-Game/README.md

     * Renderer class followws it.
   * [ ] The project uses move semantics to move data instead of copying it, where possible.
   * [X] The project uses smart pointers instead of raw pointers.
-    * The snake and the food are shared_ptr.
+    * The snake and the food are shared_ptr (see game adn renderer).
 * Concurrency [2/2]
   * [X] The project uses multithreading.
-    * The update of the title of the windows runs in a different thread.
+    * The update of the title of the windows runs in a different thread (see game).
   * [ ] A promise and future is used in the project.
   * [X] A mutex or lock is used in the project.
     * A mutex protects the use of the renderer in the class Game.